About the Briefing

 If the registration fee presents a financial barrier to your participation, please contact us at [email protected] to discuss our limited discount and scholarship opportunities.

-We are deeply grateful for the support of our 2026 Budget and Tax Briefing sponsors.
+We are deeply grateful for the generous support of our 2026 Budget and Tax Briefing sponsors.

 W.K.
 Kellogg Foundation logo